syncfusion-content/wpf-docs/wpf/Menu/MenuItemSeparator-Support.md

 ---
 layout: post
 title: MenuItemSeparator Support in WPF Menu control | Syncfusion
-description: Learn here all about MenuItemSeparator Support support in Syncfusion WPF Menu (MenuAdv) control and more.
+description: Learn here all about MenuItemSeparator Support in Syncfusion WPF Menu (MenuAdv) control, its elements and more.
 platform: wpf
 control: MenuAdv
 documentation: ug